-The fact that Prague is often referred to as “the City of a Thousand Spires” ensures that you can be treated to a number of spectacular views.
+The fact that Prague is often referred to as “the City of a Thousand Spires” ensures that you can be treated to many spectacular views.
 Some of the best include:

-St. Nicholas Church – This vantage point will allow you to experience a 360 degree panorama of the whole of Lesser Town, Old Town and the majestic river. read more
+This vantage point will allow you to experience a 360-degree panorama of the whole of Lesser Town, Old Town and the majestic river. read more

-Letná Metronome – This is the resting place of a former statue in memory of Stalin, but now home to a giant metronome with fantastic views.
+This is the resting place of a former statue in memory of Stalin but now home to a giant metronome with fantastic views.

-Vyšehrad – Provides a view all the way along the river as it makes its way away from Vysehrad. read more
+It provides a view all the way along the Vltava river as it makes way away from Vysehrad. read more

 Hotel U Prince – The view from the rooftop café of this building is simply a joy to behold, showing Prague in all of its glory.

-The Rieger Gardens – This big park, comprising an approximate area of eleven hectares, is situated within the district of Vinohrady.
-In the famous Zahrádky garden restaurant’s direct vicinity, is a view of the Lesser Quarter and Prague Castle.
-The previous look-out tower, known as “The Dairy”, has been re-built and now functions as a café.
+This big park, comprising an approximate area of eleven hectares, is situated within the district of Vinohrady.
+The famous Zahrádky garden restaurant’s direct vicinity is a view of the Lesser Quarter and Prague Castle.
+The previous look-out tower, known as “The Dairy”, has been rebuilt and now functions as a café.

-Parukářka – This big park in Prague’s centre is popular with people as a place to visit to take a break from the city rush.
+This big park in Prague’s centre is popular with people to visit to take a break from the city rush.
 This park provides an extensive view of the Žižkov Tower for Broadcasting and a serene view of the city centre.

-Dobeška (Branická skála) – This is a picturesque view of Barrandov and Podolí from Dobeška, and Smíchov, Prague Castle can also be seen, along with the historical area of the city, Vyšehrad and the centre.
+This is a picturesque view of Barrandov and Podolí from Dobeška, and Smíchov.
+Prague Castle can also be seen along with the city’s historical area, Vyšehrad and the centre.